top of page

 A few of the most popular fruits used as bases for hot sauces are pineapple, mango, and peach.
 You can even blend multiple fruits together to create a unique flavor profile for your sauce.
 Blending different fruits can give you a much more complex flavor than just using one type of fruit alone.

 So if you're looking for a hot sauce that has a little spice but also some sweetness, your new favorite is going to be fruit-based hot sauces.
-A great example of a fruit base hot sauce is Mikey V's Peach Habanero Delight hot sauce.
-Which is a tropical blend of mild peppers, red onion, and habaneros, blended together with peaches and pineapple.
+A great example of a fruit-based hot sauce is Mikey V's Peach Habanero Delight hot sauce.
+This is a tropical blend of mild peppers, red onion, and habaneros, blended together with peaches and pineapple.
 Making it a naturally sweet island flavor hot sauce!

 4 bases used for hot sauce infographic